novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 “Indeed.
 Truly amazing.”

-Ito nodded in agreement, clearly recognizing that Son Jung-ui was referring to 【Jungle】.
+Ito nodded in agreement, clearly recognizing that Son Jung-yi was referring to 【Jungle】.

 “Perhaps that place seems to prioritize execution even more than your company.
 Their obsession with goals also seems superior.”